MicrosoftDocs/learn/learn-pr/azure/migrate-sql-server-relational-data/includes/4-exercise-assess-database.md

-In this exercise, you will use Data Migration Assistant to assess your existing Social database for any issues and to ensure that it is compatible with Azure SQL Database.
+In this exercise, you'll use Data Migration Assistant to assess your existing Social database for any issues and to ensure that it's compatible with Azure SQL Database.
 A successful assessment is an important step to ensure your company's database can be successfully migrated to Azure.

 You start by installing Data Migration Assistant on your SQL Server instance.